dotnet/docs/docs/csharp/nullable-warnings.md

 The compiler produces a warning because the `message` parameter is assigned `null` *and* the method returns `true`.
 The `NotNullWhen` attribute indicates that shouldn't happen.

 To address these warnings, update your code so it matches the expectations of the attributes you've applied.
-That may imply changing the attributes, or the algorithm.
+You may change the attributes, or the algorithm.